numbbo/coco/README.md

 * a C compiler, such as gcc
 * GNU make

 For Python, we recommend to install the Anaconda library (https://www.continuum.io/downloads).
-Please note that Python 3 is not supported yet for the postprocessing part of NumBBO/Coco!
+Please note that Python 3 is not supported yet for the post-processing part of NumBBO/CoCO!

-Under Windows, two main toolchains can be installed: 1) Via Cygwin (https://www.cygwin.com/) which comes with gcc and make or 2) with MinGW's gcc (http://www.mingw.org/) and GNU make for Windows (http://gnuwin32.sourceforge.net/packages/make.htm).
+Under Windows, two main toolchains can be installed:
+1) Via Cygwin (https://www.cygwin.com/) which comes with gcc and make or
+2) with MinGW's gcc (http://www.mingw.org/) and GNU make for Windows (http://gnuwin32.sourceforge.net/packages/make.htm).
 While the former is available in 32- and 64-bit versions, the latter only comes in 32-bit, but also runs on 64-bit machines.
 For using git under Windows, we recommend installing TortoiseGit in addition (https://tortoisegit.org/).

 Additional requirements for running an algorithm in a specific language:
 * Java: none, but see [here](./code-experiments/build/java/README.txt) for details on the compilation